 His usually cool-and-calm English wife, fed up with being cramped in the

-car for hours and bickering with him at almost every kilometer (though
+car for hours and bickering with him at almost every kilometer (he preferred taking time-wasting wrong turns rather than asking anyone for help), leaned

 back, closed her eyes, and calmly said, "For Godsakes that's the town